dojo/docs/kiuma/dnd/mastering.rst

   </div>

-Now we may want to get back our "dojo.dnd.Source", suppose infact that you are performing an xhr call, and you want to replace the content of an element where there is a dojo.dnd.Source.
+Now we may want to get back our "dojo.dnd.Source" reference, suppose infact that we are performing an xhr call, and we want to replace the content of an element where there is a dojo.dnd.Source.
 For example we might want to use the innerHTML property to replace such content, then we'll need to reparse the element content with the dojo parser.
-We can then use the jsId dojo tag attribute, that allow us to map a global variavle provided by jsId over our dojo.dnd.Source, see http://dojocampus.org/content/2008/05/06/jsid-dijitbyid-and-dojobyid/ for more info.

 .. cv-compound::